 The Anker Soundcore Life Q20 are decently stable.
 Their clamping force is good, so they should likely stay in place during jogs or light runs, unless you have a very small head.
 Their slightly smaller design over the previous version means that they should feel slightly more stable for most people, though their over-ear design will still likely cause you to sweat more than usual.

-The V-shaped sound profile of the Anker Soundcore Life Q20 is quite excited-sounding.
+With the 'BassUp' feature turned off, the sound profile of the Anker Soundcore Life Q20 is quite excited-sounding.
 Their mid-range is well-balanced, but the over-emphasized bass-range will result in a lot of extra thump and kick.
 This will likely please fans of EDM or hip-hop, while their over-emphasized treble range will also be good for genres like pop and rock.

 The frequency response consistency of the Anker Soundcore Life Q20 is quite decent.
 They're actually a bit more accurate in the bass range than the previous version, so you should get a similar bass response every time you wear them.
 You may notice some inconsistencies with the treble range, so you may need to adjust them on your head slightly to get the same listening experience every time.